BEAT: Visual Backdoor Attacks on VLM-based Embodied Agents via Contrastive Trigger Learning

-\minihead{Backdoor Attacks} Backdoor attack aims to manipulate a machine learning model to generate unintended malicious output, such as malicious generation~\citep{wang2023trojan, yan2023backdooring} and misclassification~\citep{wan2023poisoning, xu2023instructions}, when the input contains predefined backdoor trigger.
-This threat model, originally explored in computer vision and natural language processing contexts~\citep{gu2017badnets, chen2017targeted, liu2018trojaning, qi2021hidden}, has recently been adapted to LLMs and MLLMs~\citep{kandpal2023backdoor,zhao2023prompt,yuan2025badtoken,xiang2024badchain}.
-Work on LLM/MLLM-based agents is emerging as well~\citep{jiao2024can,wang2024trojanrobot}, yet existing attacks predominantly focus on corrupting single-turn outputs. ~\citet{DBLP:conf/nips/YangBLCZ024} are among the first to target multi-turn agent outputs and policy-level behavior of LLM-based agents.
-Following this line, \textsc{BEAT} targets multi-turn behavior of MLLM-based agents: upon observing the trigger, the agent transitions to an attacker-specified malicious policy that necessitates multi-step interaction with the environment and sustained reasoning to execute. \looseness=-1
+\minihead{Backdoor Attacks} Backdoor attacks aim to manipulate a machine learning model to generate unintended malicious output, such as malicious generation~\citep{wang2023trojan, yan2023backdooring} and misclassification~\citep{wan2023poisoning, xu2023instructions}, when the input contains predefined backdoor trigger.
+This threat model, originally explored in computer vision and natural language processing contexts~\citep{gu2017badnets, chen2017targeted, liu2018trojaning, qi2021hidden}, has recently been adapted to LLMs and VLMs~\citep{kandpal2023backdoor,zhao2023prompt,yuan2025badtoken,xiang2024badchain}.
+Work on LLM/VLM-based agents is emerging as well~\citep{jiao2024can,wang2024trojanrobot}, yet existing attacks predominantly focus on corrupting single-turn outputs. ~\citet{DBLP:conf/nips/YangBLCZ024} are among the first to target multi-turn agent outputs and policy-level behavior of LLM-based agents.
+Following this line, \textsc{BEAT} targets multi-turn behavior of VLM-based agents: upon observing the trigger, the agent transitions to an attacker-specified malicious policy that necessitates multi-step interaction with the environment and sustained reasoning to execute. \looseness=-1

 Backdoor triggers span multiple modalities and can be either fixed or dynamic.
 Textual triggers can be fixed tokens or phrases~\citep{chen2021badnl,yuan2025badtoken} and syntactic patterns such as passive voice~\citep{qi2021hidden}.
 Visual triggers include fixed pixel patterns such as small corner patches~\citep{gu2017badnets} and distinctive visual attributes such as a face with glasses~\citep{chen2017targeted}.
-There are also existing work on physical-object triggers such as boards placed in view~\citep{wang2024trojanrobot} and red balloons a driving scene~\citep{ni2024physical}. \textsc{BEAT} also employs physical objects as triggers but exhibits far greater variability in trigger appearance than prior work~\citep{wang2024trojanrobot,ni2024physical} due to the flexibility of embodied agents.
+There are also existing works on physical-object triggers such as boards placed in view~\citep{wang2024trojanrobot} and red balloons in a driving scene~\citep{ni2024physical}. \textsc{BEAT} also employs physical objects as triggers but exhibits far greater variability in trigger appearance than prior work~\citep{wang2024trojanrobot,ni2024physical} due to the flexibility of embodied agents.
 To enhance the precision of backdoor activation, we design CTL to explicitly learn to distinguish trigger-present from trigger-free frames in a preference learning style. \looseness=-1